 When we are building a web application, there are always some parts of the page that will appear on multiple pages.
 It would be a waste of time and resources if you write the same code over and over again, and it’s not good for maintenance.
 The smart thing to do here is to separate the part that will appear multiple times and put it into another file, and we’ll simply import it when we need it.

 Laravel offers us two different ways to do this, template inheritance and components.
-For beginners, I think template inheritance is a lot easier to understand, so we’ll be using it to build our blog application later.
-But components do offer more features, so I’ll still introduce the basics of it.
+For beginners, I think template inheritance is a lot easier to understand, but components do offer more features.
 Let’s start with template inheritance.

 Template Inheritance